 Chapter meetings are held on the third Wednesday of every month at the American Legion Hall, 1355 Balls Hill Road, McLean, Virginia.
 Social meeting begins at 7:30 p.m. and the business meeting starts at 7:45.
 Members and guests are invited and encouraged to drive their antique cars to the meetings.

-Chapter members are encouraged to belong to both MAFCA and MARC national clubs.
+Chapter members are encouraged to belong to both MAFCA and MARC national clubs and the Model A Ford Museum (MAFFI).
 The chapter Web page on the Internet may be accessed by: